telerik/blazor-docs/components/barcodes/qrcode/overview.md

 ## Encoding

 Encoding represents the mapping between messages and qr codes.
-[Read more about the supported Blazor QRCode Encodings...]({%slug qrcode-encoding%})
+[Read more about the supported Blazor QRCode Encodings]({%slug qrcode-encoding%}).

 ## Types